GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 Sum assured = 10–15× your annual income, minus existing savings and SSF/EPF lump-sum projections, plus any large debt (home loan especially).

-The Rs 1.5–3 crore numbers are squarely in pure-term territory.
-The cheapest path to that cover is stacking — e.g., a Rs 1 crore LIC Amulya Jeevan + a Rs 50 lakh – 1 crore MetLife Double Protection Plus, sized to the actual gap.
+The Rs 1.5–3 crore figures land squarely in pure-term territory.
+The cheapest path there is stacking: e.g., a Rs 1 crore LIC Amulya Jeevan plus a Rs 50 lakh to 1 crore MetLife Double Protection Plus, sized to the gap.

 The Rs 40,000 tax deduction (and the trap)

 Life insurance premium is deductible up to Rs 40,000/year for a resident natural person in Nepal.
-Couples filing jointly can pool but the cap is still Rs 40,000 (IRD).
-It is its own line — separate from the PF/SSF/CIT retirement deduction.
+Couples filing jointly can pool, but the cap stays at Rs 40,000 (IRD).
+It sits on its own line, separate from the PF/SSF/CIT retirement deduction.

-A pure-term policy at Rs 12,000–25,000/year will use roughly half the deduction, leaving room for a spouse's policy or a rider — both more useful than upgrading to ROP.
+A pure-term policy at Rs 12,000–25,000/year uses roughly half the deduction, leaving room for a spouse's policy or a rider, both more useful than upgrading to ROP.

 Why no insurer publishes premium tables for a 30-year-old